Byron/gitoxide/README.md

 * **ein**
   * high level commands, _porcelain_, for every-day use, optimized for a pleasant user experience
 * **gix**
-  * low level commands, _plumbing_, for use in more specialized cases
+  * low level commands, _plumbing_, for use in more specialized cases and to validate newly written code in real-world scenarios

 ## Project Goals